ecmwf/odc/docs/content/implementation/encoding-data.rst

 Bitfields
 ---------

 Bitfield columns can be used to store data for *flags*, up to a maximum of 32-bits per column.
 Within an integer, the bits can be identified and named by their offset.
-Groups of bits are identified as well as individual bits, therefore each item has an offset and a size.
+Groups of bits can be named and identified as well as individual bits, therefore each item has an offset and a size.

    .. tabs::